CaseLinguist/caselinguist.com/_posts/2019-03-06-searches-in-the-spanish-speaking-community.md

 ### Keywords and Spanish-speaking searchers

-_Google Trends Visualization for spanish words (Illinois)_ show searches for "abogados" and another term which historically, outside of search, has led to <a href="https://aila.org/advo-media/tools/psas/psa-on-cir-and-notarios-04-29-13">the use of "unauthorized consultants."</a> For example, <a href="https://aila.org/practice/consumer-protection/stop-notario-fraud">notario, against which, if we were to assume a browser-locale adjustment to ”es-US”, is not a lawyer</a>.
-This adjustment may become overlooked to an end user’s detriment.
+_Google Trends Visualization for spanish words (Illinois)_ show searches for "abogados" and another term which historically, outside of search, has led to [the use of "unauthorized consultants."](https://aila.org/advo-media/tools/psas/psa-on-cir-and-notarios-04-29-13) For example, if we were to assume a nn-standard browser-locale adjustment to ”es-US”, [notario](https://aila.org/practice/consumer-protection/stop-notario-fraud), is not a lawyer.
+This adjustment may become overlooked to the detriment of the end user.

 {% include charts/abogado-trends.html %}